rhyek/react-service-locator/README.md

 ## Features

+- Excellent TypeScript support throughout
-- Service containers defined via a `ServiceContainer` component that uses `Inversify`'s DI containers under the hood
+- Service containers defined via a `ServiceContainer` component that uses `Inversify`'s Dependency Injection containers under the hood
 - Support for hierarchical DI using nested `ServiceContainer`s including the capability of overriding services
 - Support for stateful services with reactivity when extending `StatefulService`
 - Services are singletons by default